ajrisylhasi/QuestionaireApp/Requirement.md

 A login button (for administrators).

-A resert button (for the user) to clear responses from all fields.
+A reset button (for the user) to clear responses from all fields.

 Different questionnaires available.